Updated November 2019

 Open Sky was founded with the desire to actively engage parents in their child’s therapy experience.
-To pursue healing for the family system, parents with children enrolled at Open Sky are encouraged to look inward, to engage in their own work through Open Sky’s Family Pathway Workbook and to utilize the many resources available through our Family Services department.
+To pursue healing for the family system, parents with children enrolled at Open Sky are encouraged to look inward, to engage in their own work through Open Sky’s Family Pathway workbook and to utilize the many resources available through our Family Services department.
 Though every family is unique, each parent shares a common desire to have improved trust, greater connection, and a healthier relationship with their child.
 How is this achieved?
 And how can parents effectively engage in the healing process?

 There are many reasons Open Sky parents may be hesitant about being honest with their child.
 Perhaps they have been reluctant to have honest communication with their child out of fear that doing so might exacerbate destructive behaviors.
-Perhaps, as parents, they have been hurt too many times and don’t want show vulnerability or open themselves up to greater pain.
+Perhaps, as parents, they have been hurt too many times and don’t want to show vulnerability or open themselves up to greater pain.
 Or in many cases, parents simply dread the potential conflict that could result from such honesty.

 Despite the challenging nature of honesty and transparency, I believe that parents deserve to be heard and represented fairly in their relationships with their children.
 It often means sharing thoughts or feelings that may be hard for their child to hear, but in the end, it’s important that he or she hears them.